 If the new event is not ticketable, it is archived and is no longer involved in correlations.

-Ticket management refers to the process of managing the ticket life cycle, including:
+Ticket management refers to managing the life cycle of tickets, including:

 •Associating events and alarms to tickets

-Ticket management includes both automatic and manual operations involved in managing the ticket and alarm life cycle.
+Ticket management includes both automatic and manual operations that are involved in managing the life cycle of a ticket and alarm.
 Automatic operations include associating an event with a ticket and alarm, updating the aggregated ticket state (such as severity and event counter), and automatic archiving.
-Manual operations include acknowledging a ticket, clearing a ticket, and other operations.
+Manual operations include acknowledging a ticket, clearing a ticket, and so on.
 The automatic operations are orchestrated by the ticket agent in the gateway.

 For information about automatic operations, see Automatic Operations.
 For information about manual operations, see Ticket Management Operations.